Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 To end the day, head to the beautiful Campo de’ Fiori – a bustling marketplace by day, and a lively social hub by night.
 This is a fun area to stroll around and grab dinner or drinks at.

-This square receives its name, “Field of Flowers”, as a reminder that this area was once a field of flowers – before it became a square.
+This square receives its name, “Field of Flowers”, as a reminder that this area was once a meadow – before it became a square.

 For a bit of dark history, right in the middle of this square is the statue of Giordano Bruno.
 He was a philosopher who was burned at the stake in the 17th century for heresy.

-If you’re still in the mood for more adventures and enjoy a darker experience, here is a best-rated night tour that starts right in Campo de Fiori!👀
+If you’re still in the mood for more adventures and enjoy a darker experience, here is one of Rome’s best-rated night tours that starts right in Campo de Fiori! 👀

 2 Days in Rome Itinerary Map

-Here is a little map showing the route of this 2 days Rome itinerary.
+Here is a little map showing the route of this 2-day Rome itinerary.
 Open this map as you wander throughout Rome to ensure smooth navigation.

 As a note, there is a limit to how many locations you can add per layer on Google Maps.
-Due to this, the map focuses on the landmarks and attractions farther from one another.
+As a result, the map focuses on landmarks and attractions farther apart.

 Early Mornings

-If you hope to see certain attractions with little crowds, early mornings will be your best bet!
-Usually, around 11 am and 12 pm is when more people start to head into the city.
+If you hope to see certain attractions with fewer crowds, early mornings will be your best bet!
+Usually, around 11 am and 12 pm are when more people start to head into the city.

 Scammers & Pickpockets

-While Rome is a safe city to visit, it does have many pickpocketers and scammers.
+While Rome is a safe city to visit, it does have many pickpockets and scammers.
 Always be aware of your surroundings and ensure all your belongings are in a safe spot.

-For example, if you have your phone in your jacket’s pocket – keep your hand on it at all times.
+For example, if you have your phone in your jacket pocket, keep your hand on it at all times.
 Never leave anything valuable on restaurant tables, keep bags in front of you, and so forth.

-In addition, if someone gets close to you and tries to offer you something for free, it is a scam.
-If you see drawings or paintings, even a clear plastic cup with coins, stay clear to ensure you don’t step on them.
+In addition, if someone gets close to you and offers you something for free, it is a scam.
+If you see drawings or paintings, or even a clear plastic cup with coins, stay clear to avoid stepping on them.

 48 Hours in Rome FAQs